 The Project also provides funding for a trainee "Meadow Maker", a 6 month traineeship with Plantlife working with our project officer, aimed at encouraging young people into conservation work.
 Our trainee, Joseph has now successfully gone on to work in a fulltime conservation role at Yorkshire Wildlife Trust, having thoroughly enjoyed his time in the Forest of Bowland.
 You can read about his time with us #meadowmakerforestofbowland on Instagram.
 Joseph worked with Wray scouts delivering moth walks and wildlife walks around the AONB, as well as with the Magic club children at Gathering Fields at Over Wrysedale.

-We ran our bumblebee id sessions online this year, which is proving a very popular event with 49 attendees this year.
+In 2021 we ran our bumblebee id sessions online, which proved a very popular event with 49 attendees.